Experienced Domestic Violence Attorney

 - Unwanted Communication- Harassing or intimidating communication through phone calls, text messages, emails, letters, or social media contact.
 This can also include communication with another’s employer.

-- Stalking/Survellience- Hacking emails and social media accounts, tracking another’s physical movement either by following them physically or via gps, or impersonating another online.
+- Stalking/Surveillance- Hacking emails and social media accounts, tracking another’s physical movement either by following them physically or via gps, or impersonating another online.

 These laws were created with the specific goal of ‘preventing’ domestic violence, so they dramatically expand what constitutes abuse, what remedies are available to victims of abuse, and the consequences for abusers.

 With the expansion of the Domestic Violence Prevention Act (DVPA), victims of abuse are better protected.
-An unintended consequence of that protection for victims, however, is an increase in another kind of victim.
+An unintended consequence of that protection for domestic violence victims, however, is an increase in another kind of victim.
 This victim is someone who has not perpetrated domestic violence but is hailed into family court to defend him or herself against false allegations of domestic violence.
-These instances are common in divorce proceedings, paternity filings, legal separation matters, and other ancillary family law cases where a finding of domestic violence can have lasting and irreparable consequences.
-For a parent in any kind of custody case, for example, a finding of domestic violence creates a presumption (under Family Code Section 3044) that it is not in the best interest of the child for that parent to have either legal or physical custody of that child.
-A finding of domestic violence can affect numerous other aspects of family law cases as well (i.e. spousal support, possession of real property, child custody modifications, etc.)
+These instances are common in other, ancillary family law cases where a finding of domestic violence can have lasting and irreparable consequences.
+For a parent in any kind of custody case, for example, a finding of domestic violence creates a presumption (under Family Code § 3044) that it is not in the best interest of the child for that parent to have either legal or physical custody of that child.
+A finding of domestic violence can affect numerous other aspects of family law cases as well.
+Having a skilled divorce attorney, paternity attorney, or child custody attorney can lessen the likelihood of a litigant falling victim to these tactics.

 We will not tolerate the manipulation of the courts and will defend anyone who is being falsely accused of domestic violence in family court.
 Our experienced domestic violence lawyers have successfully defended clients being held liable based on the false allegations of the other party and offer a free consultation to anyone being falsely accused of domestic abuse in family court.